International Department Staff

-Having worked at Auckland Grammar School for the past two decades, Mrs Boroughs (née Heslin) has a 24/7 role managing and monitoring the welfare and pastoral care of approximately 90 International students which includes individual term interviews.
+Having worked at Auckland Grammar School for the past two decades, Sandra has a 24/7 role managing and monitoring the welfare and pastoral care of approximately 90 International students which includes individual term interviews.

 Her role also comprises sourcing and auditing their homestay carers and most importantly listening to our students and acting appropriately on their needs.

-She is originally from Scotland and has lived in New Zealand for 45 years.
-She has been a trainer, marketer and counsellor.
+Originally from Scotland, Sandra has lived in New Zealand for 45 years and has been a trainer, marketer and counsellor.

 Sandra manages the Breakfast Club for Pasifika students, and enjoys walking, reading, travel, writing poetry, cooking, entertaining, movies and fundraising in her spare-time.